-I visted the Middle East and Uganda with Chris learning about women's lives.
-I am passionate about working to right the many wrongs inflicted on women throughout the world.
+I have visited the Middle East and Uganda with Chris learning about women's lives.

-A year ago, my 90 year old father moved into the cottage next door to where Chris and I live.
+Six years ago, my 94 year old father moved into the cottage next door to where Chris and I live.
 At the time he was showing early signs of mild-dementia.

-In the West when people get old and are unable to live on their own, the solution is often to find a place for them to live - in care homes where they get looked after day and night.
-Because Chris and I work from home and because we live in a very small rural community we felt we would could look after him ourselves.
-We cook for him daily, do his shopping and help arrange his life.
+In the West, when people get old, and are unable to live on their own, the solution is often to find a place for them to live - in care homes where they get looked after day and night.
+Because Chris and I work from home, and because we live in a very small rural community, we felt we would could look after him ourselves.
+We cook for him, do his shopping and help arrange his life.

 So when Chris and I aren't online you know where we are!